-Furthermore, you can even choose to take up additional certifications, depending on your specialisation.
-There are plenty of qualifications available, such as Registered Professional Engineer (RPEng) or Chartered Professional Engineer (CPEng) from Engineers Australia.
+Furthermore, depending on your specialisation, you can take up additional certifications.
+Many qualifications are available, such as Registered Professional Engineer (RPEng) or Chartered Professional Engineer (CPEng) from Engineers Australia.

-Are you more into problem solving or logic?
-Do you love being innovative, improving efficiency, and finding better ways to solve issues in society?
+Are you more into problem-solving or logic?
+Do you love being innovative, improving efficiency, and finding better ways to solve societal issues?

 If yes, you should consider becoming an engineer.
 Here are a few steps you can take to become an engineer in Australia:

 Step 1: Decide What Type of Engineer You Want To Become